jbshirk/jbshirk.github.io/aboutme.md

 There are in fact a few working, patented permanent motors ; my design is about 1000 pounds lighter.

-### my history
+### Career history

-My carreer started as a Russian linguist in military intelligence, primarily in the domains of science and aerospace engineering.
+My career started as a Russian linguist in military intelligence, primarily in the domains of science and aerospace engineering.

-For a good 15 years I worked in SQL databases: query writing, ETL, and data engineering.
+For a good 15 years I worked with SQL databases (primarily SQL Server): query writing, ETL, and data engineering.

+For the last 10 years, I've been doing volunteer work as a translator to and from Brazilian Portuguese.